 We believe that Information and Communication Technology has the potential to enhance the quality of teaching and learning across the curriculum.
-We have interactive whiteboards in all our classrooms, creating exciting opportunities for teaching and learning.
-The network and a range of learning platforms are used widely throughout the school.
-Each class is equipped with iPads and there is a bank of laptops computers.
+We have interactive whiteboards in in all our classrooms, creating exciting opportunities for teaching and learning.
+The network offers suitable Internet access and learning platforms such as Espresso are used widely throughout the school.
+Each class has at least one iPad with plans to increase this as an on-going project.
+We also have a bank of iPads which can be accessed by classes during the day.